lukadvisor/TGI_scripts/README.md

 ### Note: pre-requisite before writing into database

-Before writing into the database, you have to create a .env containing CLIENT_ID, CLIENT_SECRET etc. (see .env_example in this package for reference).
+Before writing into the database, **you have to create a file named .env** containing CLIENT_ID, CLIENT_SECRET etc. (see .env_example in this package for reference).
 The value of these variables must remain secret, so the .env SHOULD NEVER be committed.

 After that, to write data from .csv file into database simply run the command:
 ```shell script